• Skip to primary navigation

 vegetables added to chicken pot pie

-I add the butternut squash cubes, onions and mushrooms to a large pan, along with some avocado oil, and cooked it all up.
+I added the butternut squash cubes, onions and mushrooms to a large pan, along with some avocado oil, and cooked it all up.
 The moisture from the mushrooms will help cook the butternut squash and make it soft.

 Once the vegetables cook down, I add the frozen peas, shredded chicken, and half of the chicken broth.